Simprints/libAFIS/README.md

 #### Project Focus

-Currently our focus is the branch `image-to-template-test`, pull request: #32.
+Our current focus is the branch `image-to-template-test`, pull request: #32.